 - being charged with a misdemeanor failure to appear, which can appear on a criminal background check;

 - points on your DMV record, if you pay GC Services when your ticket was a moving violation;

 - being charged with fines and fees that greatly exceed the original amount, which can be avoided if you handle your traffic ticket in traffic court.

 The good news is that all of these potentially negative consequences can be reversed by handling your case in traffic court instead.
 You don’t want to pay GC Services if you don’t have to.

 Get Help from a Los Angeles Traffic Ticket Attorney

 My name is Paul Denni, and I’m a Los Angeles traffic ticket attorney.
-If you’d like a free consultation with me personally, please contact me here:
+If you’d like a free consultation with me personally to handle your ticket, please contact me by clicking the button below.